 The classes provide age appropriate toys and activities, circle time with songs and movement, and parent education.

 A typical daily schedule is as follows:

 The afternoon schedule is similar, just different times.
-The Wednesday class follows the morning schedule and the Tuesday and Thursday classes follows the afternoon schedule from 12:30 to 2:30pm.
+The Monday and Wednesday classes follow the morning schedule and the Thursday class follows the afternoon schedule, 12:30 to 2:30pm.

 Infant co-ops are for children between 2 and 12 months as of August 31st of the school year.
 The infant co-ops are run slightly differently from the co-ops for older children.
 Information and registration are handled directly by the staff at the Child & Family Education office, (206) 934-6029.
 You may also contact the parent co-ordinator for information.